-- For the picky eater, try switching up their menu with any of ZIWI Peak’s air-dried recipes and top with ZIWI Peak’s wet dog food to entice them with something new.
+- For picky eaters, try switching it up with different ZIWI Peak air-dried recipes and top with ZIWI Peak’s wet dog food or vice versa.

-- For the dog with food sensitivities, try any of ZIWI Peak’s recipes with green tripe, which naturally assists their digestion, or try a novel protein recipe such as ZIWI Peak air-dried Venison recipe if you are concerned the sensitivity is caused by a protein allergy.
+- For food sensitivities, try any of ZIWI Peak’s recipes with green tripe, which naturally assists their digestion.
+Or a novel protein recipe such as ZIWI Peak air-dried venison recipe.

-To figure out how much to feed your dog, especially since ZIWI products contain more nutrients than your usual kibble, use ZIWI’s food calculator for a general guide.
-Be sure to enter the healthy weight you want your dog to be, not the weight they are.
-Specifically for weight gain, you may wish to add 10% more than the recommended feeding amount until they reach their optimum weight.
+Use ZIWI’s feeding calculator for a general guide; enter the healthy weight you want your dog to be, not the weight they are.
+For weight gain, you may add 10% more than the recommended feeding amount until they reach their optimum weight.